Arts Commons Presents

 SISSY FIT /ˈsɪs.iˌ fɪt/ noun: a sudden outburst of uncontrolled queerness.
 A queer battle cry.
 Used in a sentence: They exploded into an extraordinary Sissy Fit when the UCP was voted into legislature.

-The performance is approx. 90 minutes in duration with one 15 minute intermission.
+This performance is approx. 90-minutes in duration with one 15-minute intermission

 Gender neutral accessible washrooms are available in this venue.
 Gender specific accessible washrooms are available by speaking with our Front of House Staff.

-We regret that a relaxed performance, audio described performance, or audio-enhanced/subtitles are not available for this presentation.
+We regret that an audio description, or audio-enhanced / subtitles are not available for this performance.
 Please do not hesitate to contact us should you have any questions or comments: Joshua Dalledonne, Producing & Engagement Associate, Arts Commons: firstname.lastname@example.org

 Please do not hesitate to call our box office with any questions or concerns regarding ticketing or accessibility: 403-294-9494.